VE7RKA

 Click here for a good guide on IRLP operating procedures.

-Pictures can be found here.
+Pictures of the VE7RKA repeater site can be found here

-Pictures can be found here.
+Pictures of the VE7IRN repeater site can be found here

 While both links are intended to be left on for the most part they can be individually dialed up or down.